tc39/notes/es7/2016-09/sept-27.md

 DE: Were we going to retract this document?

 AWB: This document is informatively referenced by ECMA 414; Istvan was suggesting to retitle as TR414? (since it also includes ECMA-402 tests)
-Istvan Sebestyen (sitting in CH...): No, that was a mistake on my side...
+Istvan Sebestyén (sitting in CH...): No, that was a mistake on my side...
 Sorry...
 I wanted to keep the original TR number (but 2nd Edition), which I think it is TR/104?
 I do not have the Ecma TR list in front of me....

 LBR: Need to arrange further Test262 work